exploring self-realization, sacred personhood, and full humanity

 Descartes opted for a mathematics-intensive, deductive approach that assigned a central role to mind and only a marginal role to experiment.

-Editor’s note: To help myself remember the difference between “inductive” and “deductive,” I allowed the prefix “in” concerning “inductive” to represent “to gather in,” that is, the facts of a question.
-Bacon liked this fact-gathering, which, he believed, would lead to a generalized principle or theory.
+Editor’s note: As a young man, to help myself remember the difference between “inductive” and “deductive,” I allowed the prefix “in” concerning “inductive” to represent “to gather in,” that is, the facts of a question.
+Bacon liked this in-gathering of facts, which, he believed, would lead to a generalized principle or theory.
 A deductive method is the opposite: the starting point is an accepted general principle taking one to a specific conclusion.
 The Sherlock Holmes stories often used the word “deductive” or “deduce,” which meant that Sherlock would take general principles of human nature to arrive at specific facts of the case.

 "brilliant deduction, Holmes" - not induction